ShamikNandi/Shamik-Nandi-DSALabSolution/README.md

 f) Create a separate CredentialService which will have generatePassword, generateEmailAddress, & showCredentials method.

 The project has 3 classes present in **src folder**:
-1. Employee POJO class.
+1. Employee POJO class.(Employee.java)
-2. Credential Service class for generating credentials.
+2. Credential Service class for generating credentials.(CredentialService.java)
-3. Driver class for the application
+3. Driver class for the application.(Driver.java)